teen addiction rehab in Arizona

 The signs and symptoms of drug use tend to be pretty general.
 However, certain signs are unique to the drug.
 These symptoms from different drugs may include:

-• Marijuana: Red, glassy eyes, inappropriate laughter, excessive sleepiness, weight gain, and loss of motivation and interest in previously enjoyed activities
+• Marijuana (weed): Red, glassy eyes, inappropriate laughter, excessive sleepiness, weight fluctuation, and loss of motivation and interest in previously enjoyed activities

-• Depressants, such as Xanax, GHB, and Valium: Contracted pupils, drunk-like behavior, clumsiness, difficulty focusing, slurred speech, sleepiness, and poor judgment
+• Depressants: These substances include substances like Xanax, GHB, and Valium.
+Contracted pupils, drunk-like behavior, clumsiness, difficulty focusing, slurred speech, sleepiness, and poor judgment

-• Stimulants, such as cocaine, amphetamines, and crystal meth: Hyperactivity, dilated pupils, irritability, euphoria, excessive talking, anxiety, going long periods without eating or sleeping, dry mouth and nose
+• Stimulants: These may include cocaine (powdered or injected), amphetamines, and crystal meth.
+Hyperactivity, dilated pupils, irritability, euphoria, excessive talking, anxiety, going long periods without eating or sleeping, dry mouth and nose

-• Heroin: Contracted pupils, wearing long sleeves and long pants even during warm weather (to hide needle marks), excessive sweating, coughing and sniffling, sleeping at strange times, twitching, loss of appetite
+• Heroin: Contracted pupils, wearing long sleeves and long pants even during warm weather, concealing feet (to hide track marks between toes), excessive sweating, coughing and sniffling, sleeping at strange times, twitching, and loss of appetite

-If left untreated, substance abuse will worsen over time.
 Addiction is a serious disease that must be treated from the inside out.
-Fortunately, there are many evidence-based methods used in rehab that can help your teen.
+Fortunately, there are many evidence-based treatments used in rehab that can help your teen.
 Intervening early, when you first notice signs of drug use, in your teenager is critical.
-Seeking help at a teen rehab can help your teen to conquer addiction and set forth into a long-lasting sober life.
+Seeking help at a rehab focused on serving the needs of teens can help in overcoming addiction and setting up a life of lasting sobriety.

-What Types of Things Should You Look For in Teen Rehab?
+What Should You Look For in Teen Rehab?

 A study on adolescent substance abuse treatment programs in the United States identified nine key features that an effective program should pertain:

-• Family involvement during treatment: programs have better outcomes when parents are a part of the recovery process
+• Family involvement during treatment: Treatment programs have better outcomes when parents and families are a part of the recovery process

-• Age-tailored appropriate program: the treatment should be tailored specifically for teenagers, not all ages
+• Age-tailored appropriate program: Treatment should be tailored specifically for teenagers, not just be an adapted form of a program for adults.

-• Engaging and retaining teens in treatment: your teen should be able to build a trusting relationship with their therapists and be actively involved in their treatment
+• Engaging and retaining teens in treatment: Teens should be able to build a trusting relationship with their therapists and be actively involved in their own treatment.

-• Qualified staff: therapists, doctors, and other staff members should have specialized training/licensing in addiction and mental health therapy for teenagers
+• Qualified staff: therapists, doctors, and other staff members should have specialized training/licensing in addiction and mental health treatment for teenagers.

-• Gender and cultural understanding: the program should take into consideration your teen’s gender and cultural background
+• Gender and cultural understanding: Treatment programs should take into consideration the teen’s gender and cultural background.

-• Aftercare: the teen rehab center should create a plan for care after the patient has finished its initial treatment program.
-An after-care plan’s goal is to improve reintegration into society and to prevent relapse
+• Aftercare: The teen rehab program should create a plan for care after the patient has finished its initial treatment program.
+An after-care plan’s goal is to improve reintegration into society and to prevent relapse.

-• Treatment outcomes: the facility should keep track of its patients’ recoveries and relapses to ensure that the methods used are working.
+• Treatment outcomes: The facility should keep track of individual teens’ recoveries and relapses to ensure that methods taught are working.

 The pattern of high school binge drinking statistics shows that most high school students who drink tend to binge drink.
 The definition of binge drinking is defined differently depending on if someone is male or female.
 For males, binge drinking is considered having five or more drinks on the same occasion at least one day in the past month.
 For females, binge drinking means having four or more drinks on the same occasion on at least one day in the past month.